-My research interests are rooted in two areas – using population genetics and genomics to inform fisheries management and conservation and investigating the impact of conservation actions on nature and people.
-The ultimate goal of my scientific endeavors is to provide greater understanding and a scientifically backed tool kit for management and conservation of marine ecosystems.
+My research interests are rooted in three areas – using population genetics and genomics to inform fisheries management and conservation, investigating the impact of conservation actions on nature and people, and harnessing new technologies to improve synthesis science.
+The ultimate goal of my scientific endeavors is to provide greater understanding and a scientifically backed tool kit for informing conservation practice.

 Role of technology in advancing evidence-based decision-making

 We are in an unprecedented time in the history of scientific research and our ability to monitor the natural world.
 The pace of knowledge generation and data gathering is exponentially rising by the year, aided, in part, by the rise of technological advances that allow us to collect unparalleled fine-scale data over broad spatial and temporal ranges.
-The conservation and development research fields alone have witnessed an explosion of research in the past few decades.
 This massive volume of research presents a unique and critical opportunity for ensuring that key decisions in environmental and development policies and programs are informed by the best available evidence.
-However, despite the potential wealth of information available – policymakers and practitioners in conservation still do not use more evidence in decision-making, relying primarily on personal experience and anecdote (see Walsh et al. 2015, Cook et al. 2010, Pullin and Knight 2005).
-Commonly, the difficulty of locating information both due to the volume of potential evidence and the time it takes to sort through, is cited as a primary barrier to pursuing evidence-based conservation.
+However, despite the potential wealth of information available – many decisions in conservation are still not evidence-driven, with policymakers and practitioners often relying primarily on personal experience and anecdote.
+Research in this theme aims to develop and evaluate how technological tools can improve the rate of evidence use and knowledge uptake for conservation decision-making.
+Learn more.